hyperledger/indy-hipe/text/indy-docs-framework/README.md

 Sphinx uses [reStructuredText](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html) (`.rst`) and its powerful directives to build the documentation.
 While sphinx will also build `.md` markdown files, we'll need to use `.rst` files and the `.. toctree::` (table of contents tree) directive whenever we want to show nested page structure in the sidebar.

 ## Docs/ Organization
-The main entry point for a docs/ library is the root level `index.rst` file.
+The main entry point for a docs library is the root level `index.rst` file within the source/ folder.
 In this file, the `toctree` directive defines the main menu for the library.

-This is the  `toctree` for the indy-sdk [index.rst](https://github.com/michaeldboyd/indy-sdk/blob/sphinx-docs-test/docs/index.rst):
+This is the  `toctree` for the indy-sdk [index.rst](https://github.com/michaeldboyd/indy-sdk/blob/sphinx-docs-test/docs/source/index.rst):
 ```
 .. toctree::
   :maxdepth: 1